California sober is a term that suggests a person has become sober from all substance use except marijuana.

 - Psychotherapy (CBT or DBT)

 - Holistic therapies

 We will also ensure that you finish your treatment program with the right level of aftercare in place, stepping down to a less intensive form of treatment if this makes the most seamless route to long-term recovery.
-Get Cali sober in California with the help of Renaissance.
 Call 866.330.9449 to get things started.

 “California sober” is a term used to describe a form of sobriety where an individual abstains from their drug of choice but may still use cannabis and occasionally consume alcohol.
 It was popularized by Demi Lovato, a singer, to describe their own approach to recovery.
 However, interpretations of what it means to be California sober can vary among individuals.

 Does California sober really work?